arvigeus/AZ-204/Learning Path/Blob Storage.md

 ## Manage the Azure Blob storage lifecycle

-Data sets have unique lifecycles.
-Early in the lifecycle, people access some data often.
-But the need for access drops drastically as the data ages.
-Some data stays idle in the cloud and is rarely accessed once stored.

 ### Explore the Azure Blob storage lifecycle

 Data sets have unique lifecycles.
 Early in the lifecycle, people access some data often.
 But the need for access drops drastically as the data ages.
 Some data stays idle in the cloud and is rarely accessed once stored.
 Some data expires days or months after creation, while other data sets are actively read and modified throughout their lifetimes.